designbrothers/laravel-day2017/PITCHME.md

 ##### Rules of thumb for better response time
 <p class="fragment text-left text-07">Load the full dataset as needed</p>
 <p class="fragment text-left text-07">Demand heavy and asyncronous task to workers</p>
+<p class="fragment text-left text-07">Process data with collections and not with eloquent</p>

 +++
 @title[Queues]